Tag Archives: Television Specials

 A shockingly young Jackson also appears in a skit.

-The production features uplifting sketches and songs that urge young and old to welcome diversity and embrace individualism.
+The production features uplifting sketches and songs that urge both the young and the old to welcome diversity and embrace individualism.

-I ruminated throughout my viewing how similar in many ways it is to PBS’s Mister Rogers Neighborhood, using puppets to appeal to youngsters and teach treasured messages.
+I ruminated throughout my viewing on how, in many ways, it is similar to PBS’s Mister Rogers Neighborhood, using puppets to appeal to youngsters and teach treasured messages.
 The kindness of the characters provides protection and warmth, teaching worth and value.

 Free to Be…You and Me (1974) deservedly became an Emmy-winning TV special that taught many children (and adults) how to celebrate and respect diversity.

-I hope that someone somewhere gives Free to Be…You and Me a boost and it become shown in schools all across the world.
+I hope that someone somewhere gives Free to Be…You and me, a boost, and it’s shown in schools all across the world.

 It’s a timeless masterpiece.